Welcome to the first Family Practice & Community Psychiatry Nurse Practitioner Fellowship in New York State!

 By the end of the year, FNP Fellows will be:

-• Able to treat a wide range of patients and conduct visits from prenatal to geriatric care.
+- Able to treat a wide range of patients and conduct visits independently.